senbrow/CS160-Testcases/README.md

 3. `git push <your user name here> master`

-Then go on Github and do a pull request asking Sean to pull from your repository's master branch.
+Then go on Github and do a pull request (the button is on your fork of the repository asking Sean to pull from your repository's master branch.

-If you can't figure this out just email us.
+**If you can't figure this out just email us the test case or make an issue with the code in it.**